OData/v3ProtocolDocument/OData.markdown

 	http://services.odata.org/OData/OData.svc/Products?$select=DemoService.*

-For AtomPub formatted responses, the value of a selectClause applies only to the properties returned within the m:properties element.
-For example, if a property of an entity type is mapped with the Customizable Feeds attribute KeepInContent=false, then that property MUST always be included in the response according to its customizable feed mapping.
+For AtomPub formatted responses, the value of a `$select` clause applies only to the properties returned within the m:properties element.
+For example, if a property of an entity type is mapped to an Atom element, then that property MUST always be included in the response according to its customizable feed mapping.

-#### 8.2.3.3 The `$orderby` System Query Option ####
+#### 10.2.3.3 The `$orderby` System Query Option ####

 The `$orderby` System Query option specifies the order in which entities are returned from the service.